Rumen Rumenov: Career

 Rumenov began his football career at Volov Shumen academy, before moving to Litex Lovech academy in 2008.
 He made his competitive first team debut for Litex against Pirin Blagoevgrad on 12 March 2011 as a substitute.
-He played for Litex until 2016, when most of the players were moved to CSKA Sofia, were he joined their second squad.
+He played for Litex until 2016, when most of the players were moved to CSKA Sofia, where he joined their second squad.

-In September 2016 he was send on loan from CSKA to Neftochimic until end of season.
+In September 2016 he was sent on loan from CSKA to Neftochimic until end of season.
 On 12 June 2017 he left CSKA Sofia to join the newly promoted to the Bulgarian First League team of Etar Veliko Tarnovo.

 In December 2019, his good games with Etar, made CSKA to express desire to get him back in CSKA.
 Instead, in January 2020 he chose to continue his career with Arda Kardzhali.
 In August 2022 Rumenov joined newly promoted Spartak Varna.
 Few days after the team secured their return in First League, they announced that Rumenov would leave the team by mutual agreement.

-Few days later, he moved to Dobrudzha Dobrich.Despite being one of the best players for Dobrudzha and marking his second season helping his team to promote to First League, Rumenov didn't start the 2025-26 season as a titular in First League and few other elite teams were interested in signing him.
+Few days later, he moved to Dobrudzha Dobrich.
+Despite being one of the best players for Dobrudzha and marking his second season helping his team to promote to First League, Rumenov didn't start the 2025–26 season as a titular in First League and few other elite teams were interested in signing him.
 On 6 September Dobrudzha announced that Rumenov would leave the team.

 On 10 September 2025, Fratria announced Rumenov, marking their ambitious to win Second League and promote to Bulgarian First League.